convincedcoder/convincedcoder.github.io-source/_posts/2019-02-16-Trunk-based-development.md

 - Keeping the code in the trunk working also means there is a strong incentive to set up a good build process that performs as many automated checks as possible to make sure the code actually does work.
 Developers should also run this build process locally in order to make sure their changes work *before* actually pushing their code.

 This part also highlights a possible challenge: Trunk Based Development does require a certain level of dedication to quality from everyone in the team and the team needs to be able to self-police if necessary.

+### Flexibility to refactor where needed

+In teams where work happens on long-lived feature branches, refactoring could turn an already challenging merge into a complete disaster.
+The thought of a painful merge can actually keep the team from applying the refactoring that the codebase needs.
+When practicing Trunk Based Development, the reduced distance between developers makes refactoring a lot easier, meaning that developers are more likely to do it when it makes sense.

 ### Flexibility regarding releases